Smith-Chris1/OIT_TMDB_Challenge/README.md

 I set the api_key in a .env file in the webservice folder.
 I didn't upload that to github as its not a wise move to put an apikey in a public repo.
 The structure of the file is: ```api_key=YOURAPIKEY```

 # Installation
+I have set github to ignore the node_modules directory, so you will need to install all the dependancies for the webapp and the webservice.
 Download the zip and unxip the files to a directory. navigate to the webservice directory and type ```npm install``` navigate to the webapp directory and type ```npm install```